 Three separate targeted rates help to fund aspects of the Reserves and Facilities activity: the museums rate, district facilities rate and shared facilities rate.
 Each is discussed in more detail below.
-A fourth targeted rate, the Community Facilities Operating Rate, which provided operational funding for a number of community facilities is being proposed to be discontinued through the Long Term Plan 2021-2031 consultation process, with the funding now included in either the District or Shared Facilities Rates.
+A fourth targeted rate, the Community Facilities Operating Rate, which provided operational funding for a number of community facilities was discontinued in 2021, with the funding now included in either the District or Shared Facilities Rates.